 Offensively, Ricardo Wright has emerged as the team’s leading scorer in the absence of redshirt senior guard Micheal Cubbage.
 The 6-foot-4 freshman guard is currently averaging 11.7 points per game on 39.6 percent shooting from the field and 34.7 percent from three.

 Coach Dunne will also need freshman guard Hakim Bryd to be aggressive after getting his first start of the season against Monmouth on Sunday.
-He scored double figures in each game against the Hawks, including 15 points on 5-for-9 shooting on January 9.
+He scored double figures in each game against the Hawks, including 15 points on five-for-nine shooting on January 9.

 The biggest X-Factor for Marist going into this weekend is how much of an impact can Victor Enoh and Jordan Jones have in the paint.
 The big centers have the ability to score inside and create extra looks on the boards.
 Foul trouble is always a concern with Enoh and Jones, but they are crucial players for this team when they are on the floor.

 Marist and Fairfield are coming off being swept last weekend, so both teams will certainly be looking to get back to winning ways this weekend.
 The Stags are really struggling on the offensive end, and Marist will likely take advantage of that on Saturday night.